DanialNabiyan/Emqx-cluster/static cluster/README.md

 # Static Cluster

-For static clustring you should this document
+For static clustring you should use this document

-In this example i cluster my emqx in two node but best practice is **three** node for cluster
+In this example im cluster my emqx in two node but best practice is **three** node for cluster

 You can see configs in `emqx-server1.conf` and `emqx-server2.conf` , each config used in one server